 Music and Hollywood career

-Kris Kristofferson moved to Nashville, where he earned money as a janitor and flew helicopters for oil rigs.
-He wrote some of his most successful songs during this time, and while his own recordings of them didn’t quite make it, other artists reached the charts with them.
+Kris Kristofferson moved to Nashville, earned money as a janitor, and flew helicopters for oil rigs.
+He wrote some of his most successful songs during this time, and while his recordings of them didn’t quite make it, other artists reached the charts with them.
 After Johnny Cash introduced him at the Newport Folk Festival, he released his first album, “Me and Bobby McGee,” to great success.
-He continued letting other artists use his songs while he worked on his own recordings.
+He continued letting other artists use his songs while working on his recordings.
 After releasing the album “Silver-tongued Devil,” Kristofferson launched his acting career with “The Last Movie.”

 Kris Kristofferson is a figure that has gone through many things in his life.
-The main advice he offers to those who are willing to listen is writing from your own experience.
+The primary advice he offers to those willing to listen is writing from your own experience.
 As if amateur boxing, football, rugby, being an Airborne Ranger, or working on oil rigs weren’t manly enough, he was also an ordinary man working in construction and fighting wildfires in Alaska.